 Welcome to Reed!

 Your academic journey begins this summer.
-Please take the time to invest in your own success by doing a few things before you arrive.
+Please take the time to invest in your own success by doing a few things before you arrive and in preparation for meeting with your academic adviser.

 Decide if you should take a placement exam.